Tunjii10/Stateless-Microservice/README.md

 ## Api Documentation

 Api documentation was done using Swagger and Jsdoc.
-The docs are available at `htttp://localhost:3000/docs` on running the server.
+The docs are available at `_/docs` url.

 ## Docker